cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 After that, multiplexer in the image generate a unique output light ray that will go inside the optical network (core part).
 After the core part, need to do the inverse so, demultiplex the unique light ray in multiple rays, eventually we need to convert it into a suitable lambda for the clients and we deliver the signal to the client.

 The laser/receiver device in the figure, is a dedicated transponder to monitor purposes of network.
-We dedicate  We dedicate a single transponder for monitoring purposes, for instance, analyze the health status of the network.
+We dedicate a single transponder for monitoring purposes, for instance, analyze the health status of the network.
 This is keep with a laser that sends optical signal to a specific wavelength that cannot be used for carrying client signals, but it is only used for monitoring purposes, and this specific channel is called optical supervisory channel.
 ```

 ## Optical Crossconnects
+The OXC (Optical Cross-Connect) is a device with multiple ports, each capable of transmitting optical signals.
 For each port we have an incoming fiber.
 Element $1$ must be able to recover this signal here so the multiplex send it from port one to port six.
 We must define a switching matrix.

 ![[WhatsApp Image 2024-12-08 at 17.23.53.jpeg]]